alisadeghian/PGMGAN/README.md

 ```
 You can also evaluate with other metrics by appending additional flags, such as Inception Score (`--inception`), the number of covered modes + reverse-KL divergence (`--modes`), and cluster metrics (`--cluster_metrics`).

+## Pretrained Models

+TO BE UPLOADED SOON!
+Appologise for the inconvenience, we lost access to the server where we store the pretrained models.
+We will be re-running and uploading them soon.

 ## Evaluation
 ### Visualizations